 He has about 14 various Frisbee world records in mind that he wants to set.

 McLeod, who now lives Calgary, also runs a website that teaches people to play ultimate Frisbee.
+If you’re running a website too, make sure to keep in touch with boston seo expert for marketing strategy and consultation.

 “The (Chinese) program actually found a bunch of my YouTube videos online on my website,” he said.
 “They then contacted me and asked if I could come up with a demo video of records I could attempt.”